sparkletown/sparkle/docs/code-style.md

 code, thus by the time it may become useful to have, it will have to be refactored or rewritten.

-The safest way to deal with this situation is to outright:
+The safest way to deal with this situation is to:

-1. delete the code (and maybe put into a branch), or
+1. outright delete the code (and maybe put into a branch), or
 2. put it behind a disabling flag.

 The former is self-explanatory: unused code is just taking up space.
 The latter